humanprotocol/governance/README.md

  ## Contracts

 >[!NOTE]
->MUMBAI is the HUB CHAIN and AVALANCHE is the SPOKE CHAIN
+>SEPOLIA is the HUB CHAIN and AVALANCHE is the SPOKE CHAIN

 #### Mumbai (Hub)